yannickgloster/discord-10man/docs/2_installation.md

         Self-hosting:       Free hosting:                 Kinda free:
         Any computer.
 No. Not even heroku.
 GCP, AWS have one year free micros.
        ```
-    10) If you are self hosting, on a different service, or not on the same server as the csgo server, you will have to portforward `port 3000`
+    10) If you are self hosting, on a different service, or not on the same server as the csgo server, you will have to portforward `port 3000` (or whatever port you set in the `config.json`)
         - If you google the following, you will find a tutorial on how to do so:
         > How do I portforward [INSERT ROUTER NAME/SERVICE NAME]
         - If you portfoward, you will need to edit `config.json`.
 Open it in a text editor